flipperdevices/flipperzero-firmware/README.md

 You will also need to download and extract the `evil_portal_sd_folder.zip` folder.
 This will contain necessary files for the app to run.

-Put the `evil_portal.fap` found file into the `apps/GPIO/` folder on your Flipper SD card.
+Put the `evil_portal.fap` file into the `apps/GPIO/` folder on your Flipper SD card.

 Put the `evil_portal` folder into the `apps_data` folder.
 This is an example of your Flipper SD card if done correctly.